-If a concern alerts us to possible abuse or neglect, the procedure outlined in our Safeguarding Adults or Safeguarding Children policies will be followed.
+If a concern alerts us to possible abuse or neglect, the procedure outlined in our Safeguarding Adults policy will be followed.
 In particular, the relevant local authority safeguarding team will be notified and they will take the lead to ensure appropriate investigations are carried out and outcomes are monitored.